Metaphly/A-copy-of-my-work/README.txt

 # event.sql is used for shecma
 # backup.sql is backup

-# the password is show to make video easy to understand
+# the password is visible to make video easy to understand
-# in real webiste, the password is s
+# in real webiste, the password is not visible